dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/getting-started/installation.md

   HMDA Hero only works within a Microsoft Excel spreadsheet.
 </div>

-HMDA Hero only works within a Microsoft Excel spreadsheet.

 ### HTML example

 Copy the code and modify these blocks according to your needs.